Modeling and Correcting Bias in Sequential Evaluation: Discussion

 \paragraph{Limitations and open problems.} The desirable properties of our estimator notwithstanding, we emphasize that these results do not imply that practitioners should unconditionally apply our estimator in lieu of using score-induced rankings (or other existing methods) in every setting.
 In particular, care is required to verify that the simplifications made by our model are indeed reasonable.
-For a first instance of such simplifications, note that as discussed in Section~\ref{sec:model_nonparametric}, evaluators often start off the evaluation task with some pre-existing beliefs about the evaluation scale, and our proposed model can be generalized by representing such prior knowledge as a collection of previously seen items.
-But can one acquire accurate prior information about evaluators?
-If multiple evaluators report their scores for the same sequence, then it may be possible to jointly infer the ranking of the sequence and the prior knowledge carried by different evaluators, without directly eliciting their prior knowledge from the evaluators in some form.
-For a second instance of our simplifications, note that we assume that the evaluator ``inserts'' each item according to its true relative rank $\rankreltrue_\pos$.
+A first instance of our simplifications is alluded to in \Cref{sec:model_nonparametric}.
+We assume that the evaluator ``inserts'' each item according to its true relative rank $\rankreltrue_\pos$.
 In reality, the rating may not only depend on such underlying ranking information about the items, but also the scores the evaluator \emph{has already given} to the previous items.
 For example, at a later point of the evaluation, the evaluator may realize mistakes they have made when evaluating earlier items, but decide nevertheless to follow a grading scale consistent with these mistakes in the interest of fairness.
-A third simplification of our model was that we ignored other sources of biases (such as the effect of anchoring to previous items discussed in Section~\ref{sec:related_work}) that compound the calibration issues at play.
+A second simplification of our model was that we ignored other sources of biases (such as the effect of anchoring to previous items discussed in Section~\ref{sec:related_work}) that compound the calibration issues at play.
 More generally, even in a non-sequential setting, there are challenges such as the heterogeneity of the evaluators (where evaluators' rating behaviors exhibit inter-personal differences, such as different levels of noise or domains of expertise) and subjectivity (where evaluators may not unanimously agree with an underlying ranking even without noise, and hence their opinions need to be aggregated in a voting fashion).
+Our model captures one type of heterogeneity due to different prior knowledge of the evaluators, and it would be useful to derive principled aggregation methods that take as input the scores from multiple evaluators, and jointly infer these priors and the true ranking of the items.

 Due to these reasons, we suggest using our estimator as an auxiliary tool to guide practical evaluation instead of ``substituting'' it in place of existing methods.
 For example, in hiring, the ranking produced by our estimator can be used as extra information to guide discussion: If our estimator is inconsistent with the candidates' raw scores, it may indicate that the case should be inspected further.
 For competitions, it may be perceived as unfair not to give awards based on the raw scores, but the information gleaned from our estimator can be useful in contextualizing the results of such competitions in the future, e.g., when recruiting new candidates based on their performance history in such competitions.